kiwisfavmascara/Assignment_1/PROCESS.md

-# PROCESS.md — how I used AI
+# PROCESS.md

-The brief says to be honest about this rather than defensive, so here is the actual timeline.
+Here I listed what I done in a few days.

 **September 10.** I set up this repository.
 I worked with an AI assistant on the mechanical side: creating the repo, adding `.github/workflows/check.yml` so